 It is best to wash them in batches and separate light and dark colors.
 Put a little warm water in a sink and add a capful of Hosiery Mate or similar product.
 Put the stockings in and swish them around following the directions on the bottle.
-As you remove them, gently squeeze but don't twist the water from them and lay them on a towel.
-Some people dry them using a drying tree but I just take them and the towel and lay them on the bed.
+As you remove them, gently squeeze but don't twist the water from them and then lay them flat on a towel.
+Some people dry them using a drying tree but I just take them to the bed with a towel and lay them out.
 They will dry nice and flat.
 Avoid direct heat.
 Once dry, gently fold and put them in a plastic baggy, this will help to keep them from getting snagged accidentally.
 Don’t ball them or shove them inside a drawer because that can cause wrinkles.

 How to Wear Stockings by NSS (updated Feb 2013)

 (The original article was posted to a few websites by NSS in 2002.
 Since then it has been copied and reposted to other websites, sometimes without credit.)